ScreenX: Overview

-Like for IMAX films, to match the length of the entire multi-screen theater, ScreenX films are formatted either during filming in production or converted in post-production.
+As for IMAX films, to match the length of the entire multi-screen theater, ScreenX films are formatted either during filming in production or converted in post-production.
 A film shot for ScreenX is typically shot with three cameras.
 The process is done through scene selecting, archiving, delivering assets, color grading, and mastering before distribution to theaters.

-Most ScreenX films are live-action, mostly from Asia, particularly South Korea.
+Most ScreenX films are live-action.
 Only select animated films are ever produced for the format.
 The technology has been rarely produced for Hollywood studio films due to the complexity of the additional CGI work as side footage.
 Lee Jae-seon, who collaborated for the ScreenX version of King Arthur: Legend of the Sword at G-node, said that, "It is not easy to create Hollywood blockbuster CGI work in Korea, but it is meaningful because we created Hollywood blockbuster CGI work for ScreenX.”
 Films were initially shown only in selected locations due to the lack of partners at the time.

 On December 13, 2019, the world's largest ScreenX auditorium was inaugurated at the Màgic Badalona shopping center in Badalona, Spain.
 It has a capacity of 398 seats.
 India got its first ScreenX in July 2019 at INOX Megaplex at Mumbai, Maharashtra.

+Director Destin Daniel Cretton revealed that the ScreenX team assisted principal photography of his second MCU film, Spider-Man: Brand New Day (2026), to natively film select sequences for the panoramic format.
+CJ 4DPlex later introduced a new initiative called “Shot for ScreenX,” which will be shown in its immersive 270-degree cinemas.
+Created specifically for the company’s screens, the multi-projection format extends selected scenes beyond the standard frame and onto the side walls of the auditorium, delivering a panoramic viewing experience.
+Cretton's Spider-Man: Brand New Day is the first project in which the company worked with the filmmakers from production through distribution to develop imagery and other elements tailored specifically for ScreenX.